apollographql/apollo-client/docs/source/apollo-client/customization.md

 ### Custom store key

-To use a key other than the default (`apollo`):
+By default, the `ApolloClient` instance will assume that Apollo-related data lives under the `apollo` key in the store.
+To change the name of this key:

-1. Specify it in your combined reducer
+1. Specify the desired key when adding `apolloReducer`.
-2. Use the `reduxRootKey` parameter when creating `ApolloClient`
+2. Pass the `reduxRootKey` parameter to the `ApolloClient` constructor.

 ```js
 const store = createStore(